+44 (0)20 7822 1200

 - Successfully obtaining several Norwich Pharmacal orders (led by Stuart Benzie).

-- Emily was led by Stuart Benzie in a multi-million dollar shipping arbitration under the rules of the LMAA, acting for the successful claimant.
+- Acting for the successful claimant in a multi-million dollar shipping arbitration under the rules of the LMAA (led by Stuart Benzie).

-- Emily was instructed as part of a team of junior counsel in the preparation of an international commercial arbitration concerning a joint venture agreement with a value of c. $200 million.
+- Instructed as part of a team of junior counsel in the preparation of an international commercial arbitration concerning a joint venture agreement with a value of c. $200 million.

-- Emily was instructed as part of a team of junior counsel in Breyer v Department for Energy and Climate Change, a claim for damages in excess of £170 million in respect of the Government’s proposed retrospective changes to the feed-in tariffs scheme for solar photovoltaic installations.
+- Instructed as part of a team of junior counsel in Breyer v Department for Energy and Climate Change, a claim for damages in excess of £170 million in respect of the Government’s proposed retrospective changes to the feed-in tariffs scheme for solar photovoltaic installations.

 - Advising a foreign company on applicable law and merits of a breach of contract claim, with a value of c. $700,000.

 Emily has experience of cases involving floods, fires, defective design and subsidence.
 Emily has experience of cases requiring complex expert evidence.
 Emily is also familiar with claims involving multiple parties and the resulting issues as to competing causation and claims for contribution and/or indemnity (contractual or otherwise).

 Instructed on behalf of multi national electrical component manufacturer in multi party fire claim in a Boots shop, in excess of £11m (led by James Medd, Crown Office Chambers)